Apprenticeships

 • Apprenticeships developed before 2016: While you are training on the job, your employer will pay you a recommended apprenticeship wage.
 The ETB pay a weekly allowance equivalent to that wage while you are training off the job.
 In some cases, the ETB will contribute to your travel and accommodation costs.
 You can get information about off-the-job training payments and allowances for craft apprentices.

-• Apprenticeships developed in 2016 and after: Your employer will pay you for the duration of the apprenticeship.
+• Apprenticeships developed from 2016: Your employer will pay you for the duration of the apprenticeship.
 The rate of pay is agreed between you and your employer.

 Annual leave: Your statutory holiday entitlements continue to accrue during the off-the-job phases, but must be taken during the on-the-job phases at times agreed with your employer.